Scuba set: Accessories

+Buoyancy compensator

 In most scuba sets, a buoyancy compensator (BC) or buoyancy control device (BCD), such as a back-mounted wing or stabilizer jacket (also known as a "stab jacket"), is built into the harness.
 Although strictly speaking this is not a part of the breathing apparatus, it is usually connected to the diver's air supply, to provide easy inflation of the device.
 This can usually also be done manually via a mouthpiece, in order to save air while on the surface, or in case of a malfunction of the pressurized inflation system.
 The BCD inflates with air from the low pressure inflator hose to increase the volume of the scuba equipment and cause the diver gain buoyancy.
 Another button opens a valve to deflate the BCD and decrease the volume of the equipment and causes the diver to lose buoyancy.
 Some BCDs allow for integrated weight, meaning that the BCD has special pockets for the weights that can be dumped easily in case of an emergency.
-The function of the BCD, while underwater, is to keep the diver neutrally buoyant, i.e., neither floating up or sinking.
-The BCD is used to compensate for the compression of a wet suit, and to compensate for the decrease of the diver's mass as the air from the cylinder is breathed away.
+The function of the BCD, while underwater, is to keep the diver neutrally buoyant, i.e., neither floating up nor sinking.
+The BCD is used to compensate for the compression of a wet suit, and to compensate for the decrease of the diver's mass as the gas from the cylinders is used up.

+Ballast

-Diving weighting systems increase the average density of the scuba diver and equipment to compensate for the buoyancy of diving equipment, particularly the diving suit, allowing the diver to fully submerge with ease by obtaining neutral or slightly negative buoyancy.
+Ballast is used to increase the average density of the scuba diver and equipment to compensate for the buoyancy of diving equipment, particularly the diving suit, allowing the diver to fully submerge with ease by obtaining neutral or slightly negative buoyancy.
 Weighting systems originally consisted of solid lead blocks attached to a belt around the diver's waist, but some diving weighting systems are incorporated into the BCD or harness.
 These systems may use small nylon bags of lead shot or small weights which are distributed around the BCD, allowing a diver to gain a better overall weight distribution leading to a more horizontal trim in the water.
 Tank weights can be attached to the cylinder or threaded on the cambands holding the cylinder into the BCD.

+Monitoring instruments

+The basic instrument for monitoring available gas is the submersible pressure gauge, which indicates the remaining pressure in a scuba cylinder, by directly measuring pressure at a high-pressure port of the regulator first stage.
+Recreational divers commonly mount the SPG in a rubber or plastic console along with other instruments like a compass, depth gauge and/or dive computer.
+An alternative to the SPG is a pressure transmitter fitted to a high pressure port that wirelessly transmits the cylinder pressure to the dive computer for display, a system known as air integration.

 Many closed circuit rebreathers use advanced electronics to monitor and regulate the composition of the breathing gas.